Home to Scotland’s national maritime collection, the award winning Scottish Maritime Museum is a great day out, with lots to do

 Only open as part of a public tours run three times daily from the Linthouse or group tours can be booked in advance.

-Tarbolton a small village in South Ayrshire, lying between Mauchline and Prestwick in South Ayrshire.
+Barrhill is a small village in South Ayrshire between Girvan and Newton Stewart in South Ayrshire.